mrgeorge45/freefontresources/README.md

 ## Free Font Style

-[Dafont Style - Free Font](https://dafont.style/) provides a variety of font styles in one place.
+[DAFontStyle Freefont](https://dafont.style/) provides a variety of font styles in one place.
 Whether you're working on a design project, exploring fonts as a hobby, or adding a unique look to your work, you can browse fonts ranging from simple and clean to bold and decorative.

 ## Other Font Resources